Become a Partner

 We are not your typical membership organization.

-HEI operates a little differently than most membership organizations.
+Health Equity Initiative operates a little differently than most membership organizations.
 We know it's important to break new grounds.

-Who is the HEI community?
+Who is in our community?

 - 68% work in public health

 - 24% in education (also including higher education)

 - 22% in community development/leadership

 - 20% in behavioral or social change communication or organizational communication

 - 11% in environmental health or environmental protection

 - 10% in publishing, journalism/press